jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+background color of FUI input should match bg color of card so color contrast can come through and put focus UI text a tad lower so it doesn't seem to "favor" the top line in terms of appearing falsly to reflect position

 WITH SOME SPANS for fui classes and setting heights on text lines we can preserve space for fui

 since it makes sense / is necessary to edit text in a focus UI state (this has been reasoned through now fully twice), perhaps the input doesn't have to be INSIDE the h1, h2, and h3...
 Interesting reversal...
 This is needed i think...
 When clicked that field's actual input element could be revealed... (keep in mind though this helps with the focus-UI idea of focus-within... but that might be cheating anyway... gotta think this through...